 Strava‘s annual link-up with British clothing brand Rapha returns this Christmas.
-The Rapha Festive 500 is now an annual event running from Christmas Eve to New Year’s Eve that appeals to thousands of cyclists around the world.
+The Rapha Festive 500 is now an annual event running from Christmas Eve to New Year’s Eve that appeals to tens of thousands of cyclists around the world.

 For those of us in the northern hemisphere, the short days and cold temperatures mean we need to plan well to cover the 500 kilometres in the eight available days.

 Plan properly, and you can nail the distance of the Rapha Festive 500 and still have plenty of time for family and other commitments.

 Say it quietly, but you could even stay off the bike entirely on Christmas Day.

 Everyone has their own approach, from self-appointed heroes of the chaingang who will be out smashing the kilometres every day to those of us seeking a balance between our hobby and real life.